statiklabs/posterize/readme.txt

 1. If you are upgrading, it is recommended that you deactivate the plugin from the Plugins page, and delete the posterize folder from your server.
 2. Upload the unzipped contents to your /wp-content/plugins/ directory.
 3. Active the plugin from the Plugins page.
+4. Go to settings page to configure Posterize